KeatonTech/Fashion-Language/src/README.md

 * ***types.coffee:*** List of singular, constant and composite data types in a numbered enum format.
 * ***units.coffee:*** List of numerical and color units.
 * ***constants.coffee:*** List of allowed values for constant types like display, align, and built-in colors.
+* ***runtime-modes.coffee:*** List of modes that can be applied to properties, variables and modules to define runtime behavior.

 ### ./helpers
 ##### Some extra stuff that might be useful